-New brakes will not perform to their maximum efficiency until their break-in is complete.
+New brakes will not perform to their maximum efficiency until after their initial break-in is complete.
 Use extra caution.

 Engine

 NOTICE Never mix oil with fuel.
 This vehicle has a 4-stroke engine.
 Oil must be added to engine base only.